Which camera accessories should you choose for travel?

-When you start photography, you don’t often realize how much implication is actually required.
-We all think it’s just about having a DSLR or Mirrorless camera and some lenses.
-As we progress in photography, we become aware that camera accessories are important, even essential in some cases.
-In this article, I focus on travel photography and more particularly, which camera accessories to choose for travel?
-Are you looking for any camera accessories maybe in particular for a safari?
+When you start photography, you often don’t realize how much commitment is actually involved.
+We all tend to think it is just about having a DSLR or mirrorless camera and a few lenses.
+But as we progress, we become aware that camera accessories are important, and even essential in some cases.
+In this article, I focus on travel photography and, more specifically, on which camera accessories to choose for travel.
+Are you looking for camera accessories specifically for a safari?

-The purpose of this article is not to give an exhaustive list of all the camera accessories necessary or essential for travel, but rather to offer you an overview of the 10 accessories that I consider very useful when travelling.
+The purpose of this article is not to give an exhaustive list of all the camera accessories that are useful or essential for travel, but rather to give you an overview of the 10 accessories that I consider very useful when travelling.

-Leaving you free to judge what utility some of the camera accessories will have for you when travelling.
-Do not hesitate to leave comments if you think I forgot some useful accessories for traveling!
-Some people also prefer to choose a tablet for travel, what do you think ?
+You can then decide for yourself how useful each of these accessories might be for your own trips.
+Do not hesitate to leave a comment if you think I have forgotten any useful accessories for travelling!
+Some people also prefer to choose a tablet for travel, what do you think?

 What are the essential camera accessories for travel?